red-axe/am-editor/docs/plugin/plugin-heading.md

 ### Disable mark plugin style effect

-You can disable the mark plug-in effect under the title, ['fontsize','bold'] is disabled by default, and filter out these plug-in styles in the case of splitting, pasting, etc.
+You can disable the mark plugin effect under the title, ['fontsize','bold'] is disabled by default, and filter out these plugin styles in the case of splitting, pasting, etc.

 ```ts
 disableMark?: Array<string> //mark plugin name collection